G-Schumacher44/ecom_sales_data_generator/README.md

 - **Full Sales Funnel**: Models the entire customer journey from browsing to purchase.
 It generates a large volume of `shopping_carts` and then "converts" a small, configurable percentage into `orders`, realistically simulating cart abandonment.
 - **Time-Aware Customer Behavior**: Simulates customer return visits over a one-year period.
 The likelihood of a repeat purchase is tied to `loyalty_tier`, and the time between visits is randomized, creating rich data for cohort analysis.
+- **Nuanced Cart Abandonment**: The simulation distinguishes between carts that are abandoned with items still in them and carts that are explicitly emptied by the user, providing deeper insight into user intent.
+- **Detailed Cart Lifecycle**: Each cart and cart item now includes `created_at`, `updated_at`, and `added_at` timestamps, allowing for granular analysis of shopping session duration and user behavior within the cart.
 - **Dynamic Returns**: The number of returns is not fixed but is generated as a percentage of total orders, ensuring that return volumes scale realistically with sales.
 - **Contextual Messiness**: The messiness engine can inject not just random noise but also contextual issues, like biased return reasons based on product category or seasonal sales spikes during holiday months.
 - **Channel-Specific Behavior**: Models distinct customer behavior based on their acquisition channel (`signup_channel`), influencing their purchase frequency, return rates, and even product category preferences.